tvanreenen/github-pages-11ty-minimal/README.md

-# Minimal Eleventy Blog Template
+# Minimal Static Site Blog Template

-A minimal, opinionated template for creating a blog with [Eleventy](https://www.11ty.dev/) and deploying to GitHub or Cloudflare Pages.
+A minimal, opinionated template for creating a blog using [Eleventy](https://www.11ty.dev/) as the static site generator and deploying to [GitHub Page](https://pages.github.com/) or [Cloudflare Pages](https://pages.cloudflare.com/).

-## Features

-- 🚀 Simple setup with minimal dependencies
-- 📝 Markdown-based blog posts
-- 🎨 Clean, readable typography and layout
-- 📱 Responsive design
-- 🌓 Automatic light/dark mode support with [Simple.css](https://simplecss.org)
-- 🔄 Automatic GitHub Pages deployment

 ## Getting Started